We compare reward business credit cards with signup bonuses, cashback and air miles.

 A business cashback and rewards credit card allows companies to earn points or cashback when they use the card.
 Like any other business credit card, the trading history, business structure, and credit history of the individual and business are taken into account when applying.
 Some bonuses may be introductory, while others are ongoing.
 Businesses with high amounts of spending which they can pay using their business credit card will benefit from paying the annual fees.

 For most cards, cashback will be consistent across all types of spending.
-The exception is Natwest, which varies the cashback based on the type of spending.
+The exception is RBS, which varies the cashback based on the type of spending.
 However, all cards have cashback T&Cs, and most business credit cards exclude cashback on balance transfers, cash transactions (i.e. buying currency or gambling), and some may even exclude insurance purchases.

 It will depend on the structure of the company but generally they are not.
 HMRC has published their guidance on air mile and credit card cashback schemes here.
 It states: